kumojin/kumojin.github.io/_posts/2022-03-30-vue3-reactivity-composable-props.md

 ```

 Everything seems good and it should work, right?
-We use reactive props and a computed for a composable, so why the value
+We use reactive props and a computed for a composable, so why does the value
-of isSelectedOption never changes?
+of `isSelectedOption` never change?

 Here's the answer: **The lifecycle hook**

 The setup (composition api) is run before everything.
 It takes the place of the `beforeCreated`/`Created` since they don't exist anymore.
 So, what happens here is that the code is run on the created and never passes
-in the composable anymore because the prop changes don't re-renders the composable.
+in the composable anymore because the prop changes don't re-render the composable.
-Then the isSelectedOption keep its initial value.
+Hence `isSelectedOption` keeping its initial value.

 To keep this reactivity going, we will need to add something to watch the prop
-and update the isSelectedOption.
+and update `isSelectedOption`.

-You should NOT use onUpdated in this case because if you do,
+You should NOT use `onUpdated` in this case because if you do,
-you update the isSelectedOption in it and it calls an update so it rerender...
+you update `isSelectedOption` in it and it calls an update so it re-renders...
 you see where I'm going: **Infinite loop**.

 The solution is to add a `watch`.
 There is also another problem.